alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   **=== IF THE DSG SUBSCRIPTION IS NOT EMPTY CONFIRM IT IS NO LONGER USED BEFORE DELETING ANY RESOURCES ===**

-- Clear any remaining DSG data from the SHM by running `./Remove_DSG_Data_From_SHM.ps1 -dsgId <DSG ID>`, where the DSG ID is the one specified in the config.
+- Clear any remaining SRE data from the SHM by running `./Remove_SRE_Data_From_SHM.ps1 -dsgId <DSG ID>`, where the DSG ID is the one specified in the config.

 ### Set up users and DNS